yoraish/aruco_gridboard/IndoorAutonomousFlight.md

   - COMPASS_USE3 0
   - SERIAL1_BAUD 921   (the serial port used to connect to Raspberry Pi)
   - SERIAL1_PROTOCOL 2
+  - SYSID_MYGCS 1   (to accept control from mavros)
   - VISO_TYPE 0

-- On the quadcopter there is a Raspberry Pi 3 (connected to FC with serial port) and a Raspberry Cam
+- On the quadcopter there is a Raspberry Pi 3 (connected to Flight Controller with serial port) and a Raspberry Cam
 - On the Raspberry Pi there is ROS Kinetic with mavros and aruco_gridboard packages
-- The video is captured with raspicam_node (https://github.com/UbiquityRobotics/raspicam_node) witch publish camera/image and camera/camera_info topics
+- The video is captured with [raspicam_node](https://github.com/UbiquityRobotics/raspicam_node) witch publish camera/image and camera/camera_info topics
-- On the Raspberry Pi the node aruco_gridboard (https://github.com/anbello/aruco_gridboard) subscribes to above topics and publish a camera_pose message to the mavros/vision_pose/pose topic, mavros (http://wiki.ros.org/mavros) translates ROS messages in mavlink messages and send it to the Flight Controller
+- On the Raspberry Pi the node [aruco_gridboard](https://github.com/anbello/aruco_gridboard) subscribes to above topics and publish a camera_pose message to the mavros/vision_pose/pose topic, [mavros](http://wiki.ros.org/mavros) translates ROS messages in mavlink messages and send it to the Flight Controller

-A SET_GPS_GLOBAL_ORIGIN and a SET_HOME_POSITION messages (https://github.com/anbello/aruco_gridboard/blob/master/script/set_origin.py) are sent before starting to use the system.
+The messages SET_GPS_GLOBAL_ORIGIN and a SET_HOME_POSITION are sent with a [script](https://github.com/anbello/aruco_gridboard/blob/master/script/set_origin.py) before starting to use the system.

 ## Instructions to reproduce the system

 ### On the Raspberry Pi 3 on quadcopter
-- Install Ubuntu 16.04 and ROS Kinetic with Ubiquity Robotics Raspberry Pi images (https://downloads.ubiquityrobotics.com/pi.html)
+- Install Ubuntu 16.04 and ROS Kinetic with Ubiquity Robotics [Raspberry Pi images](https://downloads.ubiquityrobotics.com/pi.html)
 - Edit /boot/config.txt to have higher serial speed on /dev/ttyAMA0 (to have connection at 921600 baud)
 ```
 - find the row with #init_uart_clock=3000000 and change it in this way: init_uart_clock=16000000